-Your child will then be "randomised" to decide which vaccine they will receive for the second dose (Pfizer-BioNTech or Novavax) and whether they will receive a full or a third of a standard dose.
+For those who were randomised before 29th November, your child was "randomised" to decide which vaccine they received for the second dose (Pfizer BioNTech or Novavax).
+For those receiving their second vaccine after 29th November, your child will be "randomised" to decide which dose of the Pfizer vaccine they will receive for the second dose (whether they will receive a full or a third of a standard dose).
 You and your child will not be told which it will be until later in the study.